vEnhance/1802/src/opt.typ

   - It might make sense to try to get rid of $lambda$ ASAP, if that's easy to do.
     After all, we don't actually care what $lambda$ is.
   - Alternatively, you can try to kill every variable _except_ $lambda$!
-    This is commonly used if your equations only involve one non-$lambda$ variable.
+    This is commonly used if each equations involves only one non-$lambda$ variable.
     That is, solve for $x$ in terms of $lambda$; do the same for $y$ and $z$.
     Then plug these in the original constraint equation to solve for $lambda$, and hence extract $(x,y,z)$.